|Photo by Tammy Shriver|

 According to different sources, the mine opened up around 1915 under the Consolidation Coal Company, Mine #86 at Carolina.
 In 1941, the Bethlehem Mining Corporation took over operations, and operated the mine until 1949, when it was closed down to a high number of accidents.
 I have yet to find any online information about an earlier mine, but I do believe that I have uncovered the identity of the Atheist Miner.

-On January 21, 1901, Jessie Anderson, a 30 year old colored miner was killed in a powder explosion.
+On January 21, 1901, Jessie Anderson, a 30 year old African-American miner was killed in a powder explosion.
 He was single and was buried somewhere in Fairmont.

 Trudy and her mother have collaborated on a book about the Carolina Mine, which I'm hoping will help shed additional light on the mystery and legends surrounding the mines and its "atheist miner."
 The book, Carolina Mine: A Northern West Virginia Coal Camp, is available locally and through Amazon.